-Straight salary sales compensation plans aren’t very common, but they are suitable for some organizations.
-This structure establishes a set amount salespeople will be paid regardless of how much they sell.
+Straight salary sales compensation plans aren’t very common, but they’re suitable for some organizations.
+This structure establishes a set amount salespeople will be paid, regardless of how much they sell.
 As the name indicates, this approach to pay includes salary and no bonuses, no commissions, and few, if any, sales incentives.

 This type of compensation plan is frequently used in industries prohibiting direct sales or when salespeople are measured as part of a small group or team with equal contributions.
-It is also employed when a sales team is relatively small or when sales is not the primary responsibility of the employee where most of their time is spent engaging in other tasks besides selling.
+It’s also employed when a sales team is relatively small or when sales isn’t the primary responsibility of the employee and most of their time is spent engaging in other tasks besides selling.

-These plans don’t tend to motivate sales reps to go the extra mile because it lacks incentives to spur them on to the next sale once they hit quota for the current period.
-Plus, using this plan increases the risk of losing top performing reps who are inspired by commissions who may leave for better compensation.
+These plans don’t tend to motivate sales reps to go the extra mile because they lack incentives to spur them on to the next sale once they hit quota for the current period.
+Plus, using this plan increases the risk of losing top-performing reps who are inspired by commissions and may leave for better compensation.

 2. Commission Only

 This type of plan is easier to administer than some of the other options because of its simplicity.
-Plus, they minimize financial risk by paying only for sales success when revenue increases and not needing to pay commissions when reps fail.
+Plus, it minimizes financial risk by paying only for sales success when revenue increases.
+The company doesn’t need to pay commissions when reps fail.

-High-performing reps are often attracted by commission only plans, giving them the freedom to make as much money as they can, but can lead to burnout and high rep turnover.
+High-performing reps are often attracted by commission-only plans as they give them the freedom to make as much money as they can.
+However, it can lead to burnout and high rep turnover.

-When setting up a commission only plan, commission rates typically range from 5 to 45 percent.
+When setting up a commission-only plan, commission rates typically range from 5–45 percent.

 3. Salary Plus Commission